docuracy/Locolligo/datasets/README.md

-## This directory serves as a static API for datasets store here in Linked Places (.lp.json) format.
+## This directory serves as a static API for datasets stored here in Linked Places (.lp.json) format.

 For example, the persistent identifer URL
 * https://w3id.org/locolligo/VCH-Places/9